jookies/jasmin/misc/doc/sources/management/jcli/modules.rst

    * - priority
      - True
      - Privilege to defined priority of SMS-MT (default is 0)
+   * - validity_period
+     - True
+     - Privilege to defined validity_period of SMS-MT (default is NOT SET)

 .. note:: Authorizations keys prefixed by **http_** or **smpps_** are only applicable for their respective channels.